-Although Kertem is the largest outdoor bar in Budapest's City Park, it somehow flies under the radar of most tourists.
-Many visitors have been to the City Park, but they usually just go in and out of the city's most popular thermal bath, Széchenyi, barely noticing the expansive green space teeming with treasures around them, such as Kertem bar.
-The crowd at Kertem (“my garden”) consists of a melting pot of locals residents, often accompanied by their dogs, from both the inner and outer city. .
+Although Kertem (“My Garden”) is the largest outdoor bar in Budapest's City Park, it somehow flies under the radar of most tourists.
+Many visitors have been to the City Park, but they usually just go in and out of Széchenyi Thermal Bath, barely noticing the expansive green space around them teeming with treasures like Kertem.
+The crowd at Kertem consists of a melting pot of locals residents from both the inner and outer city, often accompanied by their dogs. .

 Pagony bar is the product of an ingenious idea: what was formerly the children's section of the historic Gellért Baths has been transformed into this delightful outdoor venue.
-This means, for example, that the bar counter is inside the sauna building, several of the tables are in the (now empty) swimming pool, and the bath’s original wrought-iron lamps illuminate the space each night at Pagony.
-Next to the entrance you can still see the underpass that used to connect to the main, and still functional wing of Gellért Baths on the other side of the street. .
+This means, for example, that the bar counter is inside the former sauna building, several of the tables have been lowered into the empty swimming pools, and still the bath’s original wrought-iron lamps illuminate the space each night.
+Next to Pagony's entrance, you can see the underpass that used to connect to the main, and still functional wing of Gellért Baths on the other side of the street. .

-Pántlika is a self-service outdoor bar tucked away in the far and quieter end of the City Park, near Széchenyi Thermal Bath.
-If you've strolled through Andrássy Avenue and checked off all the tourist landmarks nearby (Heroes Square, Vajdahunyad Castle), you can find a peaceful refuge at Pántlika for a well-deserved glass of cold beer and snacks. .
+Pántlika is an outdoor bar tucked away in the far and quieter corner of the City Park.
+If you need a break after having visited too many tourist attractions (Heroes Square, Vajdahunyad Castle, Széchenyi Thermal Bath), Pántlika offers a peaceful refuge for a well-deserved bottle of cold beer and some snacks. .

 If you're looking to immerse yourself in a lively, communist-era neighborhood bar in Buda, Bambi Eszpresszó should be high on your list (Ibolya Espresszó in Pest is comparable).
 What makes Bambi the real deal?
 While it doesn't follow contemporary trends, it isn’t showing off an artificial, unremembered past either – it’s a genuine throwback.
 The waiters are only nice to those patrons they find likeable, and they wear outfits that haven't been in fashion for at least 30 years.
 The red faux leather upholstery and Thonet look-alike chairs have been in place since the opening in 1961.